edHelper.com

 1 The United States had won its freedom from Britain.
 A new nation was born!
 Now it was time to care for the baby nation.
 Leaders were chosen to guide the country.
 Where would they do their work?

 2 The new leaders made plans for a capital.
-This was a special city.
-It would be the nation's headquarters.
+A capital is a special city.
+This capital would be the nation's headquarters.
 The country's leaders would meet there.
 In this city, they would do the work of leading the country.
 A man named Pierre L'Enfant drew up plans for the city.

 4 Mr. L'Enfant was from France.
 His country had a king as its leader.
 Kings, of course, live in palaces.
 L'Enfant thought the leader of America would live in a palace.
 But Americans didn't want a king.
 U.S. leaders didn't think the president should live in a palace.